larsha/FatCat/README.md

-PHP Ninja framework
+PHP Fat Cat framework
 ===================
 Lightweight, easy to use and fast progress with your projects.

 Quick start
 -----------

-1. Publish Ninja-folder to your favourite webserver with PHP installed.
+1. Publish FatCat-folder to your favourite webserver with PHP installed.
 2. Edit /core/settings.php
 3. Point your webserver root to /public
-4. Now you're ready to use the Ninja framework!
+4. Now you're ready to use the Fat Cat framework!

 Crash course
 ------------